facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ## Syntax

 Syntax for Blocks requires the desired content to be included between fences.
-Fences are denoted by by using three or more forward slashes.
+Fences are denoted by using three or more forward slashes.
 The opening fence must specify the name of the block to invoke it.

 ```